(r) Provisions General

 Trade and other payable

 These amounts represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
 The amounts are generally unsecured.
 Trade and other payable are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at their fair value and subsequently measured at amortised cost using effective interest method.
+They are recognized initially at their fair value and subsequently measured at amortized cost.

 Derecognition